 To learn more about WordPress RSS, see the tutorial below:

 43 – WordPress helps you create maximum exposure for your sites online and in search engines automatically.
 WordPress comes with two ways of automatically connecting your site to other sites (and enabling other sites to do the same to your site), called PingBack and TrackBack.
 You can also configure your WordPress site to automatically notify blog directories about your new content using the PingBack function.
-To learn more about automating WordPress traffic, refer to this tutorial:
+To learn more about automating WordPress traffic, see this article:

-- Web Site Traffic Blueprint Part 1 – How To Generate More Website Traffic For Your Business With WordPress
+- WordPress Website Traffic Blueprint Part 1 – Discover How To Automatically Grow Your Traffic For Your Business

 44 – WordPress promotes interactivity and community-building on your site.
 You can interact with your site visitors through the use of built-in features like comments, trackbacks, and pingbacks.
 Visitors can leave comments on individual entries on your site, and you can then reply to their comments.
 You can also delete inappropriate comments, and enable or disable comments on a per-post basis.
 In fact, you can easily create an entire social networking site with WordPress.